TRACE: AI-Assisted Assessment of Collaborative Projects in Computer Science Education: System Design and Architecture

 \subsubsection{Code Quality}

 The Code Quality submodule uses static analysis to examine the source code without executing it.
-The analysis identifies structural flaws, maintainability issues, and stylistic violations.
-It first builds Complexity Metrics that include (1) Cyclomatic Complexity, which measures the number of independent paths through the code.
-A high value suggests complex, harder-to-maintain code, and (2) Halstead Metrics, which quantifies computational complexity based on operators and operands.
-These values provide insight into code readability, maintainability, and error proneness.
+It detects structural flaws, maintainability issues, and stylistic violations in the codebase.

+First, the system computes complexity metrics, including (1) Cyclomatic Complexity, which measures the number of independent execution paths in the code, and (2) Halstead Metrics, which estimate computational complexity based on operators and operands.
+These metrics provide insight into code readability, maintainability, and potential error-proneness.

-Second, it utilizes Style Adherence to verify code compliance with specific programming language standards.
-For example, we can use Python tools such as flake8, pylint, and black to verify compliance with PEP8 standards.
-For JavaScript, tools like ESLint or Prettier ensure the code follows established best practices and organizational rules.
+Second, the system evaluates style adherence to verify compliance with language-specific standards.
+For example, Python code can be analyzed using tools such as \texttt{flake8}, \texttt{pylint}, and \texttt{black} to enforce PEP8 guidelines, while JavaScript projects may use \texttt{ESLint} and \texttt{Prettier} to ensure consistency with established coding conventions.

-Third, it utilizes Code Duplication Detection to apply tools such as SonarQube, PMD, or jscpd, which detect copy-pasted blocks of code, indicating poor abstraction and reusability practices.
+Third, the system performs code duplication detection using tools such as SonarQube, PMD, or jscpd to identify copy-paste patterns that indicate poor abstraction or limited code reuse.